Webster Schroeder High School

 Membership in Webster Schroeder's chapter requires current enrollment in the music department as well as an application process.
 Membership is open to juniors and seniors.

 The Update Club allows students to use public speaking skills to present the morning news.
-Participating as the anchors on the Webster Schroeder Morning Show, students spend the first part of the morning preparing for a five minute show that is viewed daily in classrooms.
+Participating as the anchors on the Webster Schroeder Morning Show, students spend the first part of the morning preparing for a live broadcast that is viewed daily in classrooms.
 Auditions are held in the Fall.
 Skills required: ability to read with accuracy, intonation, projection, & fluency off a teleprompter.
-Students must be able to get to school by 7:10AM.
+Students must be able to get to school early enough to prepare for the show.

 Webster Central Amateur Radio – W2WHS